weaponsforge/ph-regions/README.md

    http://localhost:3001/docs
    ```

-4. View the [Available Scripts](#-available-scripts) to run.
+5. View the [Available Scripts](#-available-scripts) to run.

 </details>
 <br>

 ## 📜 Available Scripts

-These scripts, compatible with running in Node and Docker, run various TypeScript scripts and tests.
+These scripts, defined in the `"/server/package.json"` file, are compatible with running in Node and Docker.
+They run various TypeScript scripts, tests, and processes for code base management.

 <details>
 <summary>👉 Click to expand the list of available scripts</summary>